 The Responsible Choice

 Buying antique jewellery is both ethical and eco-friendly as harmful and destructive mining processes are not needed to make an item yours.
-So give yourself a pat on the back!

 Find Out MoreWe always love to buy these pretty early rings that were made circa 1820-1830.
 This example is 15ct62.5% pure gold (or 625 parts pure gold and 375 parts other metals).
-Popular during the Victorian, Edwardian and Art Deco eras but was discontinued in the mid-1930s. gold and has been clawA precious metal prong used to hold a gemstone in place. set with an emeraldOne of the four ‘precious’ stones.
+Popular during the Victorian, Edwardian and Art Deco eras but was discontinued in the mid-1930s.
+More gold and has been clawA precious metal prong used to hold a gemstone in place.
+More set with an emeraldOne of the four ‘precious’ stones.
 An intense, deep green is the most desirable colour for emeralds.
 Flaws and cloudiness (‘jardin’) are very common in emeralds, so stones are often oiled, irradiated, and dyed to improve their look.
 Synthetic emeralds have fewer imperfections and are hard to set apart from natural stones.
-Emeralds belong to the beryl... in the centre with six naturalA natural stone is called such because it has not been subjected to any treatments. split pearls around it in a flower cluster design.
-The shouldersThe point on a ring where the central section meets the shank or band, often carved, decorated or inlaid with small diamond accent stones. are a lovely scroll design.
+Emeralds belong to the beryl...
+More in the centre with six naturalA natural stone is called such because it has not been subjected to any treatments.
+More split pearls around it in a flower cluster design.
+The shouldersThe point on a ring where the central section meets the shank or band, often carved, decorated or inlaid with small diamond accent stones.
+More are a lovely scroll design.

 A ring to wear with care.

-Buying antique jewellery is both ethical and eco-friendly as harmful and destructive mining processes are not needed to make an item yours.
-So give yourself a pat on the back!
+The DetailsBuying antique jewellery is both ethical and eco-friendly as harmful and destructive mining processes are not needed to make an item yours.

 Find Out MoreWe always stand by our five core principles: